bblsh/kagu/README.md

 To run the client, run:

 ```
-cargo run --bin client -- -u username -a address -p port
+cargo run --bin client -- -u username -a address
 ```

-This will establish a connection with the server  at `address:port` and display a TUI.
+This will establish a connection with the server  at `ip:port` and display a TUI.
 Messages sent will be sent as `username`.

 To run the server, run:

 ```
-cargo run --bin server -- -a address -p port
+cargo run --bin server -- -p port
 ```

 The server will listen for QUIC connections on port `port`.

-Without the `address` parameter, the server will listen on `0.0.0.0` by default.

 ## Navigating the Client Interface
 To navigate through different panes (Messages, Channels, Input), use arrow keys.